Tumaini-Huruma Alumni Association

 - Engage in activities that promote its members’ domestic welfare.

-Meet the leaders of the inaugural Tumaini-Huruma Alumni Association:
+Meet the leaders of the Tumaini-Huruma Alumni Association: